-On this Day of the Girl, join us in celebrating the brilliance, leadership, and power of Asian American and Pacific Islander (AAPI) girls and gender expansive youth.
-Four months ago we announced the formation of an AAPI Youth Research Council.
-The response to this invitation blew us away – in just two weeks over 530 AAPI girls and gender expansive youth applied from across the U.S., from 26 states, and their applications were phenomenal.
+On this Day of the Girl, join us in celebrating the brilliance, leadership, and power of Asian American, Native Hawaiian, and Pacific Islander (AANHPI) girls and gender expansive youth.
+Four months ago we announced the formation of an AANHPI Youth Research Council.
+The response to this invitation blew us away – in just two weeks over 530 AANHPI girls and gender expansive youth applied from across the U.S., from 26 states, and their applications were phenomenal.
 They told us about their leadership at church, at school, in sports teams, and on college campuses.
 They told us about coming to the U.S. from their homeland, or about their parents’ journey here, and how their leadership is a story that hasn’t been told.
 These 530+ youth asked us to be part of telling their own story.

-This council reflects some of the diversity of the AAPI communities in the U.S., which include 50 countries of origin and over 100 languages.
+This council reflects some of the diversity of the AANHPI communities in the U.S., which include 50 countries of origin and over 100 languages.
 The Research Council of 17 includes representatives:

 - Ages 15 – 22 years old